Dark French stout beer in a glass with creamy head.

 Are French dark beers usually very strong?

-Yes, many of the best French dark beers, especially imperial stouts, have a high alcohol content.
-This means they can be quite potent, so it’s a good idea to drink them slowly and enjoy the complex flavors.
+Yea, a lot of the finest French dark beers, especially the imperial stouts, tend to have a higher alcohol content.
+So it can feel really potent, kind of like a slow build, and that’s why it’s smart to sip them slowly and take in the complicated flavors.

 Where can I find these French stouts?